Skip to main content

 When therapy seekers search the Monarch Directory, one of the first things they’ll see is your profile picture.
 You'll want to choose one that’s professional and projects confidence and warmth.

-Investing in professional headshots can be helpful, but you can certainly take a great headshot of your own with a smartphone.
+While investing in professional headshots can be helpful, you can take a great headshot of your own with a smartphone.
 If you choose to take your own headshot, here are best practices to consider:

-Tip: Since Monarch profile pictures are circular, we recommend cropping your photo to the shape of a square before uploading.
+Tip: Since Monarch profile pictures are circular, we recommend cropping your photo to the shape of a square before uploading it to Marketing > Profile.
+For more information on uploading a profile picture, see Profile Information

 Using your Monarch profile as a marketing tool